eiximenis/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_09.md

 6. Next replace the tokenized values in the following command as specified below, and then run it from the Azure Cloud Shell command prompt.

-   - `<your-web-app-name>`: Replace with your Function App name, which you copied in the previous step.
+   - `<your-web-app-name>`: Replace with your web App name, which you copied in the previous step.
    - `<your-api-default-host-name>`: Replace with the default hostname of your API app that you copied into a text editor previously.

    ```powershell